dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 ### Maintaining the Signaling Session {#maintaining-signaling-session}

 DOTS clients, servers and relays periodically send heartbeats to each other over the signal channel, per Operational Requirements discussed in [I-D.ietf-dots-requirements].
-The period of these heartbeats should be configurable to meet local operational requirements, and are selected protocol definition, but should be in a range allowing for reasonably rapid detection of a degraded signal channel to aid operator response to an ongoing DDoS attack, with low enough frequency to prevent accidental denials of service incurred by overwhelming a DOTS server with heartbeat messages.
-Similarly, the DOTS server heartbeat period MUST NOT overwhelm a multi-homed DOTS client.
+DOTS agent operators SHOULD configure the heartbeat interval such that the frequency does not lead to accidental denials of service due to the overwhelming number of heartbeats a DOTS agent must field.

 Either DOTS agent may consider a signaling session terminated in the extended absence of a heartbeat from its peer agent.
 The period of that absence will be